 Title of PDF: “Lastname-Awardname-Part 3-Course Data”

-1. Course Data Sheet: Use the template provided by the Provost’s Office to fill out all courses taught in the last three years.
+1. Course Data Sheet: Use the template provided by the Provost’s Office to fill out all organized teaching courses taught in the last three years.
 The Provost’s Office will complete the grade data highlighted in yellow.
-The Dean’s Office awards representative should contact Lydia Cornell via email (email@example.com) to request this information no later than one week prior to the award deadline.
+The Dean’s Office representative should contact Lydia Cornell via email (firstname.lastname@example.org) to request this information no later than one week prior to the award deadline.

 2. Course Descriptions: Briefly describe the courses taught by the nominee in the last three years.
 Course descriptions may include the course ID, title, mode of delivery, type of students to whom the course was delivered, relationship to curriculum and degree requirements, etc.